mscdex/node-imap/README.md

   * NOTE: node v0.8.x users are supported via the readable-stream module which may not be up-to-date (compared to node v0.10 streams2 implementation)

-* An IMAP server -- tested with gmail
+* An IMAP server to connect to -- tested with gmail

 Installation